0x1c1101/blazing_asm/DOCUMENTATION.md

 Unlike usual assemblers generating text-based assembly code, this system is low-level, generating raw bytecode with minimal overhead.
 This enables execution at speeds of lightning and instruction encoding with detailed control, optimally suited for performance-critical applications such as runtime code generation, exploit writing, or embedded systems programming.

-In the following sections, you will find a detailed explanation on how to perform each of the instructions employed, what registers to use and how they compare to machine registers, and how you can tailor and integrate this assembler into your specifications.

 # Operand Types

 There are 3 kind of operands: